Moppit/CSCI4114-PSET3/README.md

 # CSCI4114-PSET3

 NP-Complete programs are notoriously hard to solve, especially as the problem instances grow in size.
-However, due to years upon years of research efforts, CNF-SAT solvers have gotten incredibly good, so much so that reducing other NP-Complete problems to CNF-SAT and running them through a SAT solver has become even more efficient than optimzied algorithms specific to the chosen NP-Complete problem.
+However, due to years of research efforts, CNF-SAT solvers have gotten incredibly good, so much so that reducing other NP-Complete problems to CNF-SAT and running them through a SAT solver has become even more efficient than optimized algorithms specific to the chosen NP-Complete problem.

 This project demonstrates exactly that: the selected problem, Sudoku for dimensions of length n, is an NP-Complete problem.
 There are two algorithms in this repository to solve it: